SD$^2$: Self-Distilled Sparse Drafters: Results

 \section{Results}

 To empirically evaluate \gls{sdsd} and our primary hypothesis that sparse draft models can outperform dense or layer-pruned models, we evaluate a variety of draft model candidates across the Llama-3.2~\citep{llama3} and Qwen-2.5~\citep{qwen25} model families.
 For Llama, we evaluate drafting with Llama-3.2 1B-Instruct and 3B-Instruct for Llama-3.1-70B-Instruct.
 For Qwen-2.5, we evaluate 0.5B-Instruct, 1.5B-Instruct, 3B-Instruct drafting for Qwen-2.5-72B-Instruct.
 We also consider the \gls{uag} setting in which the Qwen draft models are aligned to and evaluated with a Llama-3.1-70B-Instruct target model.

-We pruned and fine-tuned fine-grained sparse draft models with both unstructured and 2:4 sparsity.
-We use a uniform layer-wise sparsity distribution and prune all decoder blocks, excluding the embedding and lm-head layers.
+We prune and fine-tune fine-grained sparse draft models with both unstructured and 2:4 sparsity using a uniform layer-wise sparsity distribution and prune all decoder blocks, excluding the embedding and \gls{lm-head}.
 The sparsity levels reported in our results refer to the overall sparsity of the decoder.
 As baselines, we compare these candidates with 50\% layer-pruned\footnote{Specifically, 50\% of the decoder blocks are pruned.} and dense models.
 See \cref{sec:hyperparameters} for hyperparameters and implementation details.